 |A good friend argued that the Manfrotto standard proprietary quick release plate unit has no "lip" or edge at the rear, as both the Kirk and Really Right Stuff (Arca Swiss Style) camera plates do, to prevent camera rotation or position shift, or loosening of the screw holding the plate.
 Well, there is always the Manfrotto 200PLARCH-14 architectural plate (Bogen 3157NR) that works very well for me.|

 Indeed the Markins, Kirk, Arca Swiss, Graf Studioball and other ballheads more commonly used by professionals, do in fact accept or can be adapted to the Arca Swiss type of plate, at a higher price.
-I may eventually change the head platform with a Markins Arca Swiss type one, but it will be an added luxury to an splendid performer.
+I may eventually change the head platform with a Markins / Arca Swiss type one, but it will be an added luxury to an already splendid performer.

 Perhaps more important, all advanced amateurs and even some pros under a budget who have followed my recommendation to get it have come back to say: "Wow, thanks".